Cousin Bette: Plot summary

-Baron Hulot, meanwhile, is rejected by Josépha, who explains bluntly that she has chosen another man because of his larger fortune.
-Hulot's despair is quickly alleviated when he visits Bette in her lodging and there meets and falls in love with Valérie Marneffe.
+Baron Hulot, meanwhile, is rejected by Josépha, who explains that she has chosen another man because of his larger fortune.
+Hulot's despair is alleviated when he visits Bette in her lodging and there meets and falls in love with Valérie Marneffe.
 He showers her with gifts, and soon establishes a luxurious house for her and M. Marneffe, with whom he works at the War Department (Bette joins them in their new home, to serve as an excuse for the Baron's visits).
 These debts, compounded by the money he borrowed to lavish on Josépha, threaten the Hulot family's financial security.
 Panicked, he convinces his uncle Johann Fischer to quietly embezzle funds from a War Department outpost in Algiers.
-Hulot's woes are momentarily abated and Bette's happiness is shattered, when – at the end of the "introduction" – Hortense Hulot marries Wenceslas Steinbock.
+Hulot's woes are momentarily abated and Bette's happiness is shattered, when Hortense Hulot marries Wenceslas Steinbock.